 Soft Dollar Considerations.
-In selecting brokers and dealers, the subadvisor will give consideration to the value and quality of any research, statistical, quotation, brokerage or valuation services provided by the broker or dealer to the subadvisor.
-In placing a purchase or sale order, unless prohibited by applicable law, the subadvisor may use a broker whose commission in effecting the transaction is higher than that of some other broker if the subadvisor determines in good faith that the amount of the higher commission is reasonable in relation to the value of the brokerage and research services provided by such broker, viewed in terms of either the particular transaction or the subadvisor's overall responsibilities with respect to the fund and any other accounts managed by the subadvisor.
-In addition to statistical, quotation, brokerage or valuation services, the subadvisor may receive from brokers or dealers products or research that are used for both research and other purposes, such as administration or marketing.
+In selecting brokers and dealers, the subadvisors will give consideration to the value and quality of any research, statistical, quotation, brokerage or valuation services provided by the broker or dealer to the subadvisor.
+In placing a purchase or sale order, unless prohibited by applicable law, the subadvisor may use a broker whose commission in effecting the transaction is higher than that of some other broker if the subadvisor determines in good faith that the amount of the higher commission is reasonable in relation to the value of the brokerage and research services provided by such broker, viewed in terms of either the particular transaction or the subadvisor's overall responsibilities with respect to a fund and any other accounts managed by the subadvisor.
+In addition to statistical, quotation, brokerage or valuation services, a subadvisor may receive from brokers or dealers products or research that are used for both research and other purposes, such as administration or marketing.
 In such case, the subadvisor will make a good faith determination as to the portion attributable to research.
-Only the portion attributable to research will be paid through portfolio brokerage.
-The portion not attributable to research will be paid by the subadvisor.
+Only the portion attributable to research will be paid by the subadvisor.
 Research products and services may be acquired or received either directly from executing brokers or indirectly through other brokers in step-out transactions.
-A "step-out" is an arrangement by which the subadvisor executes a trade through one broker dealer but instructs that entity to step-out all or a portion of the trade to another broker dealer.
+A "step-out" is an arrangement by which a subadvisor executes a trade through one broker dealer but instructs that entity to step-out all or a portion of the trade to another broker dealer.
 This second broker dealer will clear and settle, and receive commissions for, the stepped-out portion.
 The second broker dealer may or may not have a trading desk of its own.